 Explanation of the basic Open Graph tags

 Here's an explanation of the most basic Open Graph tags.
-You can also find this information, and more, in the Open Graphs tag link provided above.
+You can also find this information, and more, in the Open Graph tags link provided above.

 The canonical URL for your landing page.

 The type of website or content you'd like Facebook to categorise your shared item as.
 This tag impacts how your content shows up in Facebook's News Feed.
-You can consult a list of possible Open Graph object types should you wish to.
+You can take a look at a list of the possible Open Graph object types should you wish to.
 If you don't specify a type, the default is 'website'.

 The title of your campaign or landing page which accompanies your URL.

-A brief description of the content, usually between two and four sentences.
-This is the preview text that is then displayed below the title of the Facebook share.
+A brief description of the content, usually between two to four sentences.
+This is the preview text that's then displayed below the title of the Facebook share.

-The name of your website (such as IMDb, not imdb.com).
+The name of your website (for example IMDb, not imdb.com).